Olorunnisola01/Portfolio-website/content/home/experience.md

     description: |2-

         * Utilized lean manufacturing principles to optimize production processes and identify areas for improvement, achieving increase in production efficiency.
-        * Implemented targeted process changes that reduced production costs by 10% and enhanced product quality, contributing to more streamlined operations and waste reduction.
+        * Implemented targeted process changes that reduced production costs and enhanced product quality, contributing to more streamlined operations and waste reduction.

 design:
   columns: '2'